 The most seriously affected area of the Afon Conwy is also one of Wales’ most pristine and wild sections of river.
 Whilst other areas of the National Park are heavily managed, the “Fairy Glen” gorge remains wild and almost untouched.
 Modification of the river’s flow would mean an end to this wilderness status with a largely unknown impact on many indigenous species.
 The RWE’s proposed environmental safeguards are insufficient, with any modification in flow liable to affect natural sediment movement of the river.
 Construction work will damage an ancient woodland , and have a bad effect on local flora and fauna.

-Snowdonia is an AONB of which the Afon Conwy is a significant part.
+Snowdonia was the first of Wales’s national parks and the Afon Conwy is a significant part.
 The heavy construction work required for a project of this size will detract from the landscape, making the area less attractive for tourists, and has potentially wider consequences for local flora and fauna.

 Disruption to local communities and businesses